Search programs

 Once you’ve established some parameters, you can begin researching programs by visiting schools’ websites, speaking to program representatives and admissions counselors, following programs on social media, and participating in virtual open houses and information sessions, if available.
 Be sure to confirm that the programs you’re considering are offered by accredited institutions, as this can affect your eligibility for financial aid, jobs, and future educational opportunities.

-During the research process, you should also find out the application process, as this varies based on degree level and individual school.
+During the research process, you should also find out how to apply to the various programs you’re considering, as this will vary by individual school and degree level.
 In addition to a completed application and application fee, most schools require official transcripts, letters of recommendation, a personal statement, a resume, and SAT or ACT scores.

 You’ll also want to confirm the total program cost and what financial aid resources are available, including scholarships, grants, and fellowships.
 If you want to be considered for federal student aid, including student loans, complete the Free Application for Federal Student Aid (FAFSA).
 Students employed while earning their degree can inquire about tuition assistance benefits with their employer.